How Temperatures Affect Your Gas, Electric or Plug-in Hybrid Vehicle

 • Warm the vehicle, or not?
 Start the car and let it idle only for the time it takes you to fasten your safety belt.
 Although you may think a longer idle would be better for the engine, that short time is enough to ensure lubricating oil gets to all the engine’s vital parts.

 • Use heated seats.
-Your car has to do less work to power its heated seats than it does to produce sufficient cabin heat.
-That’s particularly important for electric vehicle (EV) drivers, because electricity that’s drained from the battery to heat the vehicle will directly affect the EV’s range.
+Your car does less work to power its heated seats than it does to produce sufficient cabin heat.
+That’s particularly important for electric vehicle (EV) and plug-in hybrid vehicles (PHEV) drivers, because electricity that’s drained from the battery to heat the vehicle will directly affect the EV and to some extent the PHEV’s range.

 • Improve visibility.
 If you weren’t able to park in a garage or enclosed space before a weather event, you’ll need to clear snow, frost and ice off all windows, the headlights and taillights, the mirrors, the hood, and the roof.